 North Riverside Access Park

-Located on the northern bank of the Kings River just downstream of Pine Flat Dam, the Conservancy’s newest park is now reality.
+North Riverside Park is located on the northern bank of the Kings River just downstream of Pine Flat Dam.
 Funded by a $285,000 grant through the California River Parkways Grant Program (Proposition 84) the North Riverside Park features a 1.5 multi-purpose trail directly accessing the Kings River, of which one-half mile is ADA accessible.

 Also part of the North Riverside Park development, and funded by a generous grant from the Ted Martin Family, is the ongoing removal and control of invasive plant species along the walking trail.
 The Martin Family Grant also allowed for the refurbishing of the trout incubator house adjacent to the trail and expansion of the existing program managed by the Kings River Fisheries Management Program.